Lexie Belle LMHC PMH-C

 Beyond perinatal mental health, I specialize in helping women with ADHD and OCD.
 Living with ADHD myself means I understand the unique challenges of managing a brain that works differently—especially when you're also trying to manage motherhood, work, relationships, and daily life.
 I also work with women dealing with reproductive health conditions like PCOS, endometriosis, and menopause, and I use EMDR therapy to support women healing from trauma and addiction.

-Supporting the Helpers
+Helping the Helpers

 Another important part of my practice is working with therapists, doctors, midwives, doulas, and nurses.
 These are the people who witness birth trauma, support families through devastating loss, and carry the emotional weight of caring for others in their most vulnerable moments.
 I use EMDR therapy to help birth workers and healthcare providers process vicarious trauma, compassion fatigue, and the grief that comes with this work.
 If you spend your days caring for others, you deserve a space to process what you carry too.